A Media Approach For Improved Sense-Making Through Physiological Coherence

 In our work we have found that combining personal transformation and emotional regulation with the openness to re-imagine society and explore new ideas, even when they are controversial, has created the greater sense of empowerment, clarity and well-being amongst our readers.

 In short, our work has helped to provide a path to self-awareness, practice, and the skills to tackle information openly and coherently, thus readers are not triggered by disagreements and different perspectives, and are able to synthesize information into meaningful practice, solutions, and actions steps.

 We're at a critical time for developing a greater sense of self awareness, openness, and increased critical thinking so that we can better explore information without our emotions, biases, and pre-conceived notions getting in the way and shutting down our inquiry.

 At The Pulse we feel that the journey to creating collective change is one founded upon personal transformation, what might be called a shift in consciousness, which is to say: we must generate a greater conscious awareness of ourselves, how we function, how to regulate our emotions, and think more clearly about what is going on around us.
 When we make this shift, our perception about life, society and what is possible dramatically shifts, and we begin to tap into a new story about humanity and what we want to create.

 With this new story, coherence, and connection to self, we have found that people are inspired to work towards creating a greater sense of harmony and coherence in their lives and society as well.
 Effectively being able to see how new and emerging ideas can build a new foundation for society, instead of making small adjustments to our current society that's built on an old and outdated story.

-To more fully explore our work, participate in practical courses and engage with a like-minded community, consider becoming a member of our Explorer Lounge.
-Your participation not only helps empower change in your personal life and society, but also helps support the continuation of our unique and impactful work.
+To more fully explore our work, participate in practical courses and engage with a like minded community, consider becoming a member of CETV.
+You participation not only helps to empower change in your personal life and society, but also helps support the continuation of our unique and impactful work.